 Enterprise caution on podcasts

-There are signs that interest in the use of podcasts within organizations is increasing, albeit from a modest starting point, said Wayne Kurtzman, a research director at IDC.
+There are signs that interest in the use of corporate podcasts within organizations is increasing, albeit from a modest starting point, said Wayne Kurtzman, a research director at IDC.
 “Corporate podcasts are in their early stage, but have been quietly growing as a market,” he said.

 Companies have been slow to embrace the technology so far for a variety of reasons, said Jon Arnold, independent technology analyst and founder of J Arnold & Associates.
 While they can be valuable for internal communications, the disadvantages are similar to those of corporate blogs: they require time and resources to create and can quickly slip down the priority list for senior executives.